 Taken together with earlier results on the evolution of women, the studies carried out by geneticists in the United States and at Cambridge University indicate that the whole of humanity may be descended from a small tribe of about 10,000 people, some of whom migrated out of Africa within the past 100,000 years or so.

 Humans split off from their common ancestor with the chimpanzees and gorillas much earlier - between 4 million and 6 million years ago.
-But although these archaic forms of early humans were the first to spread out of Africa and populate much of the globe, it now appears they left no descendants.
+But humans were the first to spread out of Africa and populate much of the globe, it now appears they left no descendants.